International Sports Promotion Society: Summit

-ISPS co-sanctioned the World Sports Values Summit for Peace in Tokyo, which was held on 18–19 July 2013.
-Top athletes and researchers came together from 16 countries around the world to discuss the topic “Sports can contribute to harmonize the development of humanity and to establish and encourage a peaceful society”.
+ISPS co-sanctioned the World Sports Values Summit for Peace in Tokyo, which was held on July 18–19, 2013.
+Top athletes and researchers came together from 16 countries around the world to discuss the topic “Sports can contribute to harmonizing the development of humanity and establishing and encouraging a peaceful society.”

-At the World Sports Values Summit for Peace and Development, held on 23–24 May 2014 at the United Nations Headquarters, New York City, a partnership between ISPS and the United Nations Alliance of Civilizations (UNAOC) was announced.
+At the World Sports Values Summit for Peace and Development, held on May 23–24, 2014 at the United Nations Headquarters in New York City, a partnership between ISPS and the United Nations Alliance of Civilizations (UNAOC) was announced.

 Japan bowling

-In Japan ISPS supports bowling, hosting national tournaments throughout the year.
-In Japan roughly 20% of the population bowls, compared with the 13.8% who play golf.
+In Japan, ISPS supports bowling, hosting national tournaments throughout the year.
+In Japan, roughly 20% of the population bowls, compared with the 13.8% who play golf.
 However, the number of bowling alleys has decreased from 3,000 to 1,000.
-Through the support of the ISPS, a number of bowling events have been held and the professionalism of the sport has been advanced.
+With the support of the ISPS, a number of bowling events have been held, and the professionalism of the sport has improved.